SpectralSolutions/spectralelementupdater/README.md

 uf.CheckUpdate();
 ```

-Where "UpdateEventsResponder" is a simple class that responds to the events by printing some text to the console
+Where "UpdateEventsResponder" is a simple class that responds to the events by printing some text to the console.
+Swap out the calls to "println" with label.setText() as a quick and dirty GUI wire-up.
 ```java
 import com.spectralsolutions.elementupdater;
 import com.spectralsolutions.elementupdater.common;